PhilterPaper/Perl-PDF-Builder/INFO/ACKNOWLEDGE.md

 and some aspects of markup language support.
 His _HarfBuzz::Shaper_ can be used by _PDF::Builder_ applications to support many text shaping features.
 He also has discussed with us many aspects of text processing that may prove useful in future code and may show up later.
+He has also developed an SVG-to-PDF package (_SVGPDF_) for SVG image support.
 - **Vadim Repin** contributed a number of fixes and minor enhancements.
 - **Davide Cervone** contributed support for allowing _PDF::Builder_ to interface with _MathJax_ (NodeJS) for equation support `(upcoming feature)`.